HtunKhaingLynn/mask-vs-without-mask/README.md

-If you are run on your local jupyter notebook, start from the import cell
+If you run on your local jupyter notebook, start from the import cell